andreasvirkus/cottage/pages/_posts/snippet-chainable-logger/index.md

 ---
-title: "snippet #3 - Chainable Logger"
+title: "snippet #3 - chainable logger"
 layout: Post
 description: Logging is always the missing link of your dev chain
 date: 2019-11-08